Bacon-wrapped food

 Bacon-wrapped foods are foods that are prepared by being covered in bacon.
 They may be baked, fried, or grilled.
 Popular bacon-wrapped dishes include angels on horseback, devils on horseback, and pigs in blankets.
 Bacon has long been used for barding roasts, especially game birds.

 Description

-Bacon wrapped food is a style of food preparation, where bacon is wrapped around other ingredients or dishes, and either grilled, fried, or baked.
+Bacon wrapping is a style of food preparation, where bacon is wrapped around other ingredients or dishes, and either grilled, fried, or baked.

-Many of the wrapped foods, such as livers and asparagus, cook more quickly than bacon itself does, and when preparing such dishes it is thus necessary to part-cook the bacon separately, before wrapping the filling and cooking the complete dish.
+Many of the wrapped foods, such as livers and asparagus, cook more quickly than bacon does, and when preparing such dishes it is necessary to part-cook the bacon separately, before wrapping the filling and cooking the complete dish.

-Bacon-wrapped foods can include many things including filet mignon, chicken nuggets, pork chops, shrimp, Jucy Lucy, and tenderloin.
+Bacon-wrapped foods can include filet mignon, chicken nuggets, pork chops, tenderloin and shrimp.

 Bacon wrapped dishes

 Bacon roll-ups

 Bacon roll-ups, or simply rolls, are rolls made of bacon with a wide range of fillings from peanut butter, through asparagus, to cheese and chutney.